 Why do dancers dance today?

-The history books would have us believe that dance, although a rich part of human social history, is the simple act of following a set of steps whilst moving rhythmically to music.
-But, for the more soulful among us, this description ignores the unique, fleeting, powerful, and emotional value of dance. 💃
+The history books – and indeed the trusty Oxford English Dictionary – would have us believe that dance, although a rich part of human social history, is the simple act of following a set of steps whilst moving rhythmically to music.
+But, for the more soulful among us, this reductive description belies the uniquely transcendent, fleeting, powerful and emotional value of dance. 💃

 So, who better to help us understand why dancers choose to dance than…well…dancers?
 Perhaps the words of some of the world’s most revered choreographers, past and present, will give insight into the motivations behind learning and continuing to dance.